openfido/tariff_design/README.md

 * `TARIFF_UTILITY`: Specifies utility company name.
 Values must be `Pacific Gas & Electric Co`, `San Diego Gas & Electric Co`, or `Southern California Edison Co`.
 If value not provided, will attempt simulation using `TARIFF_NAME` and `TARIFF_REGION`.
 * `TARIFF_NAME`: Specifies tariff name.
 Values must be `E-TOU-C3`, `E-7 Residential Time of Use Baseline`, `E-1`, `E-7`, `E-6`, `DR`, `EV-TOU-2`, `TOU-D-B`, or `TOU-D-TEV`.
 If value not provided, will attempt simulation using `TARIFF_UTILITY` and `TARIFF_REGION`.
 * `TARIFF_REGION`: Specifies tariff region.
 Values must be `Region R`, `REGION P`, `REGION T`, `REGION Z`, `MOUTAIN BASELINE REGION`, `REGION 15`.
+* `TARIFF_SPECIFIC`: Some tariffs need extra information to simulate.
+When encountered, provide this field with a corresponding value specified by the error message.

 A model file (.glm) must be uploaded as well. `TODO`: